Pasu4/animdustry/README.md

 ## Folder structure

+A mod is a folder containing files.
+This folder must be placed in the mods folder of the modloader.
+The location of this folder depends on your operation system:

+- Windows: `%APPDATA%\animdustry\mods`
+- Linux: `~/.config/animdustry/mods`

+If the folder does not exist, you can create it, otherwise it will be created automatically on first startup of the modloader.

-The folder structur of a mod is as follows:
+The folder structure of a mod is as follows:

 ```
 modfolder